 - Lack of alignment across internal teams

 Sound familiar?
-Yeah, I thought so.
+Yeah, we thought so.

 Start at the Top

 It would be super awesome to get everyone from all the departments and all the teams in the room when the decisions are made, but it doesn’t always work out.
 Most important?
 A unified front.
 It is essential to have unity at the top, and that steadfast commitment must be conveyed to everyone who will be involved.
 Things will never get accomplished successfully if the bosses disagree and secretly grouse to their individual teams.
 That creates dissension in the ranks — it’s like the military (or parenting).
-So all the key stakeholders (I know, I broke my own rule there) need to decide on the goal, divide up each respective team’s role to play, create a plan, and implement it.
+So all the key stakeholders (We know, we broke our own rule there) need to decide on the goal, divide up each respective team’s role to play, create a plan, and implement it.